dipak1267/app_calender/README.md

-# app_calander
+# Calender App

 A new Flutter project.

 ## Getting Started

-This project is a simple calender app which allow user to add event to calender.
+This is a simple calender app which allow user to add event to calender.